uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 * If a solver returned an answer worst than the trivial solver, the score will be 0.

 ### Final solver scores
-The final ranking will be according to aggregated solver scores determined by averaging the per-instance scores across all problems tested on.
+The final rankings will be according to an aggregation of solver scores computed by averaging the per-instance scores across all problems tested on.

 ## MAR Task